PrisonTeam/Prison/test-plans/test-plans-prison-mine.md

 - <input type="checkbox"/> Try using `/mines block remove <mineName> <block>`.
 - <input type="checkbox"/> Type using info on the mine, then click a block to edit it, and set the percent to ZERO.
 - <input type="checkbox"/> Confirm that it's been removed; it should show the updated block listing.
+- <input type="checkbox"/> **New Feature??** If a non-block type is added to a mine, it cannot be removed.
+Allow it to be removed if it is in there.
 - <input type="checkbox"/>
 - <input type="checkbox"/> Try something random.
 Report if causes issues.